-- Fill in the form and make sure that you are directed to the thank you-page.
+- Fill in the form and ensure you are directed to the thank you page.

-- Go to the overview and select all items by pressing Shift on your keyboard and selecting the top and the bottom items.
+- Go to the overview and select all items by pressing Shift and selecting the top and the bottom items.

-- From the context menu of one the items, choose Ready to publish and all items are ready to be published.
+- From the context menu of one of the items, choose Ready to publish, and all items are ready to be published.

 - Select Options > Schedule Items for Publish in the overview.

 - Select 1 August at 11 AM and click Select.